wso2/docs-choreo-dev/en/docs/references/performance-analysis.md

 #### Performance forecast graphs

-The performance forecast graphs for the selected execution path are below the execution path table in the **Performance Forecast** pane.
-These performance forecast graphs: the latency graph and the throughput graph, changes according to the number of users accessing the component simultaneously.
+The performance forecast graphs: the latency graph and the throughput graph for the selected path of execution are below the **Execution Paths** table in the **Performance Forecast** pane.
+These performance forecast graphs forecast how the latency and throughput may vary based on the number of users simultaneously accessing the component.

 ![Performance graphs](../assets/img/references/performance-analysis/performance-graphs.png){.cInlineImage-half}